Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'List files in a directory on a remote host via SFTP,' specifying the verb, resource, and protocol.
-This differentiates it from siblings like ssh_read_file (reads file content) or ssh_find (searches for files).
+The description 'List files in a directory on a remote host via SFTP' is a specific verb+resource combination.
+It clearly states the action (list files), the target (a directory on a remote host), and the protocol (SFTP).
+This distinguishes it from siblings like ssh_read_file or ssh_exec.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.